couleur-tweak-tips/CTT/includes/abbreviations.md

-*[free and open-source]: Something that is free as in price and freedom, with publicly avalaible and modifiable source code.
+*[free and open-source]: Something that is free as in freedom, with publicly avalaible and modifiable source code.

-*[FOSS]: Free and Open Source Software: Something that is free as in price and freedom, with publicly avalaible and modifiable source code.
+*[FOSS]: Free and Open Source Software: Something that is free as in freedom, with publicly avalaible and modifiable source code.

-*[open-source]: Something that is free in price with publicly avalaible source code.
+*[open-source]: Something that has its source code publicly avalaible.
 Not necessarily free in rights.

 *[RIFE]: An AI video interpolation that is slower, but generally more accurate